Designed for Growth: Scale your recurring revenue with the new Teamgate SaaS CRM. Explore SaaS Features →

 • Avoiding Unnecessary Jargon.
 While specialized vocabulary is important, excessive jargon can make writing inaccessible.

 • Maintaining an Objective Tone.
 Academic writing relies on evidence rather than personal opinions.
-Even when writing in the first person (if the discipline requires).
+Even when writing in the first person (if the discipline requires), authors should ensure claims are supported and transparent—particularly when using automated drafting tools, where an ai detector can help confirm originality and support academic integrity.

 One additional frequent problem is that too much passive voice is used.
 Passive constructions may make sentences confusing and wordy, yet occasionally required.
 For instance, saying “The experiment was conducted by the researchers” is less straightforward than saying “The researchers conducted the experiment.”
 Active voice and passive voice combined enhance impact and readability.